Global boundedness, absorbing sets and mass persistene in two-dimensional chemotaxis-Navier-Stokes systems with weakly singular sensitivity and sub-logistic sources: A Priori Estimates

 Thanks to the spatio-temporal information provided in the previous lemma and the Moser-Trudinger inequality as established in Lemma \ref{Moser-Trudinger}, we can now derive a uniform $L^2$ bound for $u$, as well as a spatio-temporal $L^2$ estimate for $\nabla u$.
+The main argument of the proof is adapted from Lemma 4.7 and Lemma 4.8 in \cite{Winkler_SIAM}.

 \begin{lemma} There exist positive constants $C_1$, $C_2$, and $C_3$ such that

 and

 as well as